 Best for:

-This is the most popular model: 43.8% of all pre-order listings on PreProduct use charge-later approaches, making it the dominant payment method for pre-orders.
+This is the most popular model: 43.8% of all pre-order listings on PreProduct use charge-later, making it the dominant payment method for pre-orders.

 Best for:

-• First-time purchase orders of a product or from a supplier, where having some wiggle room is important
+First-time orders of a product or from a new supplier, where flexibility matters

-The customer’s card details are stored with your payment processor (Shopify Payments or PayPal) through card vaulting.
-When you’re ready to ship, you trigger the charge.
-If the card has expired or been cancelled, the charge will fail and you’ll need to collect updated payment information manually or via a dunning flow.
+Considerations: When you’re ready to ship, you trigger the charge.
+If the card has expired or been cancelled, the charge will fail and you’ll need to collect updated payment information via a dunning flow.
+Learn more in our charge later guide.

-Customers pay a partial amount upfront (typically 10-50% of the total price), with the remaining balance charged later via deferred transaction when you’re ready to ship.
-Like charge-later orders, the customer’s card is vaulted with your payment processor for the future balance charge.
+Customers pay a partial amount upfront (typically 10-50% of the total price), with the remaining balance charged later when you’re ready to ship.
+Like charge-later orders, the customer’s card is vaulted for the future balance charge.

 Best for:

-Deposits signal stronger commitment than charge-later-only models while being less intimidating than full upfront payment.
-Customers pay a portion now and the rest later, with their card securely stored for the balance charge.
+Considerations: Deposits signal stronger commitment than charge-later-only models while being less intimidating than full upfront payment.
 This middle-ground approach works well for premium products where you need some working capital but want to reduce purchase friction.
+See our Shopify deposits page for more details.

-This model captures customer information without taking any payment or storing payment details.
+This model captures customer information without taking any payment.
 You replace the standard purchase button with a pre-order button, and email a payment link later when ready to process orders.

 Capture-only payment links account for 28.7% of PreProduct pre-order transactions, making it the second most popular model.